mekaron/articles/continuousdelivery/Translation in a continuous development environment.md

 ## How does this impact translation?

 This approach to software development is completely at odds with today’s translation and localization processes.
-To reach broader markets requires solutions to be translated into the users' languages.
+To reach broader markets requires software to be translated into the users' languages.
 The need to spend a lot of time and money on translation is often in direct opposition with the desire to minimize the overall cost in creating applications.
 This is especially apparent when new capabilities are being delivered that are unknown as to whether they will be developed further.

 In a traditional waterfall development process translation and localization is often delayed until near product release.
 User interfaces and most product documentation is generally frozen close to final completion before translation even begins.
 The translation phase typically becomes a bottleneck for delivery as this process often takes many iterations and requires deep education by the translators to ensure that they have a proper understanding of the context of the application in order to properly translate and localize the software.
 This means that the overall release time of new capabilities, though already completed in English, are delayed for several weeks or even months, because translations are not yet done.